-Market Disruption and Geopolitical Risk - Risks outside of the financial markets, economics and politics affect the underlying investments, often at times significantly.
+Market Disruption and Geopolitical Risk - Risks outside of the financial markets, economics, and politics affect the underlying investments, often at times significantly.
 The occurrence of events in recent years can result in market volatility, have long-term effects on the U.S. and worldwide financial markets, and cause further economic uncertainties in the U.S. and worldwide.
-Examples of such events include (but are not limited to): the aftermath of the political and military conflicts in Iraq and Afghanistan; the instability in the greater Middle East; military conflicts in Ukraine; alleged cyber-attacks by Russia and North Korea; ongoing epidemics of infectious diseases that can be spread within a country, region or globally; terrorist attacks in the U.S. and around the world; social and political discord; debt crises (such as the Greek crisis); sovereign debt downgrades; increasingly strained relations between the U.S. and a number of foreign countries, including traditional allies, such as certain European countries, and historical adversaries, such as North Korea, Iran, China and Russia, and the international community generally; new and continued political unrest in various countries, such as Venezuela; the exit or potential exit of one or more countries from the EU or the EMU; and the change in the U.S. president and the new administration, among others.
-A recent outbreak of an infectious coronavirus has developed into a global pandemic that has resulted in numerous disruptions in the market and has had significant economic impact leaving general concern and uncertainty.
-The impact of this coronavirus, and other epidemics and pandemics that may arise in the future, could affect the economies of many nations, individual companies and the market in general ways that cannot necessarily be foreseen at the present time.
+Examples of such events include (but are not limited to): the aftermath of the political and military conflicts in Iraq and Afghanistan; instability in the greater Middle East; military conflicts in Ukraine; alleged cyber-attacks by Russia and North Korea; ongoing epidemics of infectious diseases that can be spread within a country, region, or globally; terrorist attacks in the U.S. and around the world; social and political discord; debt crises (such as the Greek crisis); sovereign debt downgrades; increasingly strained relations between the U.S. and a number of foreign countries, including traditional allies, such as certain European countries, and historical adversaries, such as North Korea, Iran, China, and Russia, and the international community generally; new and continued political unrest in various countries, such as Venezuela; the exit or potential exit of one or more countries from the EU or the EMU; and changes in the U.S. presidency and new administrations, among others.
+The recent outbreak of an infectious coronavirus developed into a global pandemic, which resulted in numerous disruptions in the market, significant economic impact, and general concern and uncertainty.
+The impact of this coronavirus, and other epidemics and pandemics that may arise in the future, can affect the economies of many nations, individual companies, and the market in ways that cannot necessarily be foreseen.